 How are Marks Allocated?

-The final grade 12 matric score combines School Based Assessment (SBAs) and the final exam.
+The final grade 12 matric score combines the School Based Assessment (SBAs) and the final exam.
 The SBAs account for 25% of the grade, while the exam makes up 75%.
 The SBAs include assignments, projects, and tests done during the school year and marked internally.

 Subjects in the matric exam vary in length, number of papers, and the total marks they are graded on.
 For example, consumer studies is three hours long and carries a maximum of 200 marks, whereas economics is spread across two papers, each of which is scored out of 150 marks.

-Each marker is provided with a subject-specific memo which details the key points they need to search for when evaluating the exams.
+Each marker is provided with a subject-specific memo that details the key points they need to search for when evaluating the exams.
 It helps to guide the markers on how to award marks and ensures there is no discrepancy in the marking.

 Know Matric Exam Guidelines in detail!